aaronvstory/image-rotator/README.md

 ```
 Then open http://localhost:3001 in browser

+### Host and port
+- The Express server reads `PORT` and `HOST` from env (defaults: `3001` / `localhost`).
+Set `HOST=0.0.0.0` to expose outside localhost.
+- The Electron launcher prefers `SERVER_PORT`, then `PORT`, and forwards `HOST`/`PORT` to the spawned server so desktop and browser builds stay in sync.

+### Large folders
+- The UI exposes a checkbox “Check existing OCR results”.
+Leave it checked for accuracy; uncheck it for faster listing on very large directories.
+- The backend also supports `/api/images?checkOCRResults=false` if you need to skip those checks programmatically.

 ### Architecture
 - **Electron Main**: `electron-main.js` - Window management, IPC
 - **Electron Preload**: `electron-preload.js` - Secure context bridge